-Proposal Votes Required Effect of Votes Withheld / Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
-This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I directors.
+Proposal Votes Required Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II directors.
 Votes withheld and broker non-votes will have no effect.
 Proposal 2: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast for or against the matter.
 Abstentions will have no effect.
 We do not expect any broker non-votes on this proposal.
+Proposal 3: Approval of an Amendment to the Company's Amended and Restated Certificate of Incorporation to Reflect New Delaware Law Provisions to Permit Exculpation of Certain Officers.
+The affirmative vote of a majority of the outstanding shares of common stock.
+Abstentions and broker non-votes will have the same effect as votes "AGAINST" this proposal.
+Proposal 4: To grant the Company's Board of Directors authority to effect a reverse stock split within one year.
+The affirmative vote of a majority of the outstanding shares of common stock.
+Abstentions and broker non-votes will have the same effect as votes "AGAINST" this proposal.